andrefs/node-atilla/README.md

 # atilla:  The browser-based GUI for ElasticSearch

-`atilla` is a graphic interface for ElasticSearch heavily inspired in [Genghis](http://genghisapp.com/).
+`atilla` is a graphical interface for ElasticSearch heavily inspired on [Genghis](http://genghisapp.com/).
 It's built on Express and React.

 Currently it is still very much a work in progress.